The road trip to self-driving cars is filled with philosophical and technological potholes that are helping engineers build reliable, safe systems.

 Level 4 requires even less driver support so that a passenger could even take a nap, and Level 5 is where a car is fully automated, where there may not even be a seat or controls for a driver.

-The realisation of autonomous or self-driving cars requires an almost unthinkable amount of data crunching.
-Weast said today’s mobile phone plans allow for a couple of gigabytes of data every month, including streaming of videos and music.
+The realization of autonomous or self-driving cars requires an almost unthinkable amount of data crunching.
+Weast said today’s cell phone plans cover a couple of gigabytes of data every month, including streaming of videos and music.
 By comparison, an autonomous vehicle will chomp through terabytes, of data every hour.
 That’s too much data to send to the cloud, so high-performance computing is needed in the car to process an incredible amount of data in real-time.

 An autonomous car is loaded with sensors such as cameras, lidars and radars that uniquely sense information about the environment around the vehicle.
 Cameras might see a person, for example, but radar can sense depth, recognizing the difference between a real human and, say, a cardboard cutout of a person.
 The whole system must work in tandem.